 Each charge of alleged overprescribing is unique, and a specific defense will depend on the facts of the case.
 Based on medical records and expert testimony, a seasoned attorney will work with you to present a defense that appropriate care was given if you are facing disciplinary action and/or a criminal charge for excessive prescribing.

-If you have been accused of excessive prescribing of opioids, a compassionate and experienced California physician license defense attorney can make the difference in your case.
+If you have been accused of excessive prescribing of opioids, you will need a medical license defense.
+A compassionate and experienced California physician license defense attorney can make the difference in your case.
 The Law Office of Nicole Irmer is dedicated to defending doctors who have been accused of overprescribing, representing physicians in both administrative and criminal contexts.

 When your license is at risk, you need a law firm that can develop a comprehensive defense strategy against the allegations against you.
 The Law Office of Nicole Irmer has substantial experience in the fields of criminal and professional license defense and can advocate for you throughout every step of the process.
 To learn more or to schedule a consultation, please contact us online or by calling (619) 237-6130.